RayBB/awesome-social-enterprise/README.md

 Q: How is a social enterprise different from a nonprofit?
 A: A social enterprise may be a nonprofit.
 While nonprofits are usually focused on social impact they may not be generating any revenue to fund themselves.

 Q: Why not just add this info to Wikipedia?
 A: Wikipedia is meant to contain information that's encyclopedic in nature.
 Meaning, it should contain the most important and verified information in a well summarized form.
 This document is much more like a phone book trying to link out to relative resources that are useful.

+Q: What is the goal of this repo?
+A: To provide resources for people to dive into the world of social enterprises.
+To get people excited about social enterprises.
+To spread the word of social enterprises.

 ## Contributing